 The Garage Floor Epoxy Dilemma

 As the person responsible for running a garage flooring company, I spend a considerable amount of time looking at various forums related to the industry.
-On any one given day I can find a myriad of posts related to issues with garage floor epoxy and garage floor coatings.
+On any one given day, I can find a myriad of posts related to issues with garage floor epoxy and garage floor coatings.
 Many consumers are not really worried about what their garage floor will look like.
-They are just looking for a cheap paint and would never invest in high end garage flooring.
-BUT, there are a good number of consumers, considering the epoxy route that are looking for a high end product for their garage floor.
+They are just looking for cheap paint and would never invest in high-end garage flooring.
+But, there are a good number of consumers, considering the epoxy route that are looking for a high-end product for their garage floor.

 Just yesterday I was on one of the more popular garage forums and dealing with two different posts from two different people about their garage floor epoxy that failed.
 The question becomes is garage floor epoxy a bad product?

 NO. Let me say that again.
 NO!
 There is nothing wrong with garage floor epoxy.
-Lets look at this in a different light.
-Lets assume you were driving a 2010 vehicle of your choice.
+Let’s look at this in a different light.
+Let’s assume you were driving a 2010 vehicle of your choice.
 You have no experience with cars other than your kind of handy and took a shop class once.
-Lets assume you go online and find an engine and put it in, and a couple weeks later the engine fails.
-Which of these circumstances would you say are more likely:
+Let’s assume you go online and find an engine and put it in, and a couple of weeks later the engine fails.
+Which of these circumstances would you say is more likely: